jbsribas/subredditWomanAnalysis/README.md

 ├── src/ # Source code for preprocessing, analysis, and modeling

+├── table Emotion by Sentiment/ # Example of posts categorized by emotion and sentiment.

 ├── requirements.txt # List of libraries and specific versions required to reproduce the project environment

 └── README.md # Project documentation